22 Heritage Road, Markham, Ontario, L3P 1M4, Canada

 Please let us know if your child has any academic, social or behavioural concerns.
 Learning support is available.
 Our Guidance Counsellor continues to assess student cases as needed.

 Once your Report Cards are assessed, and we believe that your child would be a good fit for St. Jude’s Academy, we will invite you to complete and submit our Registration Package electronically.
-This package is available on our website by grade on our Tuition and Fees page, linked below, and can also be sent to you by email.
+This package is available on our website by grade on our Tuition and Fees page, linked below, and or will be sent to you on completion of the Information Session.